 Out of this same 100, 68 organizations provided a one-size-fits-all, flat car allowance for everyone, regardless of their actual expenses.
-As you can guess, we found that the vast majority (87%) were paying out non-accountable, taxable allowances.
+The vast majority (87%) were paying out non-accountable, taxable allowances.

 It doesn't have to be this way.
 It's easier than you might think to implement a data-driven, non-taxable auto allowance.
 Doing so could give you an edge over the competition.

 Keep your company car allowance accountable and from running afoul of the IRS.
 Start the process by checking the results from our annual auto allowance study, or trying our self-guided, three-step process to develop a non-taxable car allowance or reimbursement rate.
 Or try comparing your taxable auto allowance to a non-taxable FAVR plan to see how much you could save.